keu/docs/astro/cli/astro-user-invite.md

 description: Reference documentation for astro user invite.
 ---

 Invite a new user to the Organization you're currently authenticated to.
-You must have Organization Owner to run this command.
+You must have Organization Owner permissions to run this command.

 ## Usage